 Fowler’s Stages of Faith Development

-Fowler’s Stages of Faith Development: This article explains Fowler’s Stages of Faith Development in a practical way.
-After reading it you will understand the basics of this powerful psychology tool.
+Fowler’s Stages of Faith Development: this article explains Fowler’s Stages of Faith Development in a practical way.
+Next to what this theory is, this article also contains a comparison of other development models, The explanation of the seven phases / stages including examples.
+After reading it you will understand the basics of this powerful psychology theory.
+Enjoy reading!

 Fowler’s Stages of Faith Development form a framework for the spiritual development of people throughout their lives.
 The model was developed by theologian James W. Fowler.
 He argues that the development of people’s spiritual awareness runs parallel to other aspects of human development.